 - HELP ELIMINATE LITTER.
 CARRY OUT MORE THAN YOU BROUGHT IN: Bring a trash bag along and pick up and carry out more than you brought in, bio-degradable or not.
 Leave only your footprints in the sand.

 - RESPECT THE PROPERTY OF OTHERS AND MOTHER NATURE’S TOO: Don’t mess with other people’s stuff.
 Don’t mess in the woods.

-- ASK PRIOR CONSENT FOR PHOTOGRAPHY: Asking permission is common courtesy.
+- ASK PRIOR CONSENT FOR PHOTOGRAPHY: Asking permission is a common courtesy.
 Not everyone wants to be in a stranger’s photo album or on the internet.

 - COME PREPARED: Bring your own stuff: Beverages, towels, sunscreen, chairs, etc. Mooching is offensive.